gwax/mtgcdb/README.rst

 1.2.3
 -----

--   Hack to work around missing "releaseDate" and "type" in MTG JSON 3.3.14
+-   Hack to work around missing "releaseDate" and "type" in MTGJSON 3.3.14

 1.2.2
 -----